 Union Senior Center

 Kean OT has an exciting collaboration with the Union Senior Center, in which students provide programming for older adults who live at home, and attend “The Monday Club” at the senior center weekly.
 Students combine the results of thorough research on the needs of this population with a survey given to group members in order to determine which topics to cover throughout the 7 weeks.
-In the spring 2014 semester, programs included exercise such as chair yoga and Tai Chi, education opportunities in the community, exploring new leisure activities, relaxation techniques, and a tour of Kean’s new OT Clinic.
+In 2022, programs included exercise such as chair yoga and Tai Chi, education opportunities in the community, exploring new leisure activities, relaxation techniques, and a tour of Kean’s new OT Clinic.

 During the COVID-19 pandemic, Kean Occupational Therapy students created various videos to help the community engage in various occupational and leisure activities while in quarantine.
 Using the YouTube link below will bring you to various videos that our students have provided for you.
 Please click here in order to view the videos.